What we do: Chaplaincy

 Anglican Chaplains work within a multi-faith team to care for the spiritual and emotional wellbeing of prisoners.
 They also help with practical aspects of prisoner rehabilitation.

 Many Church of England Schools now employ chaplains while others use the expertise of local parish clergy.
 Chaplains lead assemblies, celebrate the Eucharist and are available to pupils and staff to offer support wherever and whenever it is needed; some chaplains also teach.
 They can be important in calling others to recognise that the spiritual plays an essential part in human formation.
+Details on appointing chaplains in schools can be found here.

 University chaplains offer counselling, support and guidance in matters of faith and spiritual development to students and staff.
 They arrange events to help develop a sense of community within the university.